continuousphp/documentation/docs/credentials-authentication/ssh.md

     ]
 }
 ```
-Notice that despite of using directly bitbucket.org or gitlab.com as a hostname, we need to use a specific syntax *keyname-bb* where *keyname* refers to the key name specified in
+Notice that despite of using directly your git provider url (i.e bitbucket.org, gitlab.com ...) as a hostname, we need to use a specific syntax *keyname-bb* where:

+* ***keyname*** refers to the key name specified in your pipeline settings
+* ***bb*** refers to bitbucket.org.<br/>

-your pipeline settings and *bb* refers to bitbucket.org.
-The below table lists each prefix associated to git hosts:
+The below table lists each prefix associated to git hosting services.

 <table>